pgiacalo/PCB_Reverse_Engineering_Tool/README.md

 To use these features, simply go to **File → AI Settings** in the application and enter your Google Gemini API key (get a free key from [https://aistudio.google.com/apikey](https://aistudio.google.com/apikey)).

-**Security Note:** API keys are stored securely in your browser's localStorage and never exposed in code or shared with anyone.
+**Security Note:** API keys are stored in your browser's sessionStorage (automatically cleared when you close the tab) and are never exposed in code or shared with anyone.
+The model preference is saved in localStorage and persists across sessions.

 ## For Developers